Before Your First Day of Camp

 Families are invited to join us for our family orientation each year at their Kids Camp location.
 This is an excellent time to see the camp, meet your child’s counselor, ask any questions you might have, and alleviate some of those pre-camp jitters your camper may have.

-Our current plan is to have each family orientation at the site of the Kids Camp location you are enrolled in for the summer.
 All Kids Camp family orientations will take place at your designated Kids Camp location.
 If anything changes, we will update the camp guide + email you the new information.

 Please Note: Camp Shirts will be distributed on the camper’s first day of camp.